MaterializeInc/materialize/doc/user/content/ingest-data/kafka-self-hosted.md

     name: "Self-hosted Kafka"
 ---

+[//]: # "TODO(morsapaes) The Kafka guides need to be rewritten for consistency with the Postgres ones.
+We should include spill to disk in the guidance then."

 This guide goes through the required steps to connect Materialize to a self-hosted Kafka cluster.

 ## Before you begin